Back to blog

 Which should you choose?

-If you love tinkering and want total control, CumulusMX or WeeWX are excellent, free choices.
-Pick CumulusMX for a friendlier, Windows-friendly experience, or WeeWX for reliability and deep Linux-based customization.
-Just be ready to run and maintain a server.
+If you love tinkering and want total control, CumulusMX and WeeWX are both excellent, free choices: pick CumulusMX for a friendlier, Windows-friendly experience, or WeeWX for reliability and deep Linux-based customization.
+If you would rather have a professional site that stays online by itself, a hosted service is the shortcut.

-If you would rather skip all of that and have a professional site that stays online by itself, Pro Weather gets a Davis station online in about five minutes.
+Just be ready, on the self-hosted path, to run and maintain a server as part of the hobby.
+If you would rather skip all of that, Pro Weather gets a Davis station online in about five minutes.

 For the wider field, including the WeatherLink portal and PHP templates, see Best Weather Station Software for a Personal Website.